 3. Have a shower immediately after waking

-Having a shower straight after you wake up is an excellent way to get you started for the day ahead and is one to try if you’re struggling to wake up because of the cold.
+Even if you like showering in the evening, having a shower straight after you wake up is an excellent way to get started for the day ahead and is one to try if you’re struggling to wake up in the cold.
 A hot shower will get your blood flowing, warming you up and helping you face those cold winter mornings.

 Although, if you’re trying to cut costs, keep your shower time to a minimum.
 Give yourself just enough time to warm yourself up and then switch the water off.
 You can even time yourself and try to save a few seconds every day - every penny helps!